AMB0000/AdvancedDigitalDesign/Lab_04/README.md

 This lab provided practical experience in designing and implementing **counters and sequential logic circuits** using Verilog HDL.
 We built and tested various types of counters, from T flip-flop–based designs to LPM-optimized modules.
 Through these exercises, we learned how to divide clocks, manage timing, and apply sequential logic principles.
-The final scrolling “HELLO” display showcased how counting and timing can create interactive and dynamic digital systems.

 ---